soul-traveller/Argyll_Printer_Profiler/index.md

 - Ensure `PRINTER_PROFILES_PATH` is an absolute path
 - Do not use `~` unless expanded to `$HOME`

+### Strip read recognised as other strip

+If reading strips of a chart frequently gives warning that the strip is recognised as another strip, this is an inperfection caused by the random distribution of patches by the ArgyllCMS printtarg command.
+Each generated chart has a seed number at the bottom, determining the random sequence. the "-R number" argument can be used with printtarg to make sure to use the same seed number every time, to reproduce a known good patch distribution.

+Many charts deliverd with this script have not been verified, thus there is a chance this type of error may occur.
+For this reason the command used to generate most targets have been provided (look in the folder of pre-made targets), so that the user can re-generate a target with a new random distribution.
+When a good working patch sequence is found, which does not give lots of "strip recognised as another strip" type error, then use the -R argument to make sure to keep the seed number.
+In many cases this seed number can then also be used on other similar targets.

 ### colprof gray-axis errors

 Try the following: